caleberi/weather-app/README.md

 First, Users on the app need to search for a location , which is convert to Geopoint using [OpenWeather](https://openweathermap.org/api/geocoding-api) and the forcast of the location is recovered and sent to the UI for rendering .
 ## What I hope to achieve in the future.

-Due to the fact that I had only about a weeks to run through this project, I was focused on shipping the MVP before implementing additional features.
+Due to the fact that I had only about a weeks to run through this project, I was focused on shipping the application before implementing additional features.
 Unfortunately I ran out of time and I could not cover all I had in mind for this project.
 I have plans to add a few features to enhance the platform.
 Features including

 - Better Search and filter features for easily navigating through numerous country and addresses
 ## Team behind this project